19cshort/CSC4350Assignment-8/README.md

   should probably add something to not print the last padded on 0 in the case of a message segment being less than 2 bytes long should change the code to allow for spaces in the message (this was causing split issues which is why i state to not put spaces in the message)
-  The connection currently gets killed on the client side without the server knowing anything; should add something to disconnect more gracefully